Sport in Brazil: Athletics

 In Brazil, athletics tends to lose many practitioners to football, who grant better salaries to athletes.
 It's one of the reasons why the country has less global prominence in events such as the 100 metres.
 The sport is usually concentrated in some clubs specializing in athletics, and also receives attention and support from the country's Armed Forces.
 Brazil has a tradition in events such as triple jump and hosts important long-distance running events, such as Saint Silvester Road Race.

 Judo

 Judo is another sport usually recommended for children in Brazil, and therefore it is widely practiced.
 The country has a growing international tradition in the sport, constantly winning medals and titles.
 The sport was brought and developed by its large Japanese community.
 The greatest exponents of the sport until today were Aurélio Miguel, Sarah Menezes and Rogério Sampaio, Olympic champions.
-Brazil also had several other important judô athletes, such as the Olympic runners-up Douglas Vieira, Tiago Camilo, Carlos Honorato, and the Olympic bronze medalists Chiaki Ishii, Luiz Onmura, Walter Carmona, Henrique Guimarães, Leandro Guilheiro, Flávio Canto, Ketleyn Quadros, Felipe Kitadai, Mayra Aguiar, Daniel Cargnin and Rafael Silva.
+Brazil also had several other important judo athletes, such as the Olympic runners-up Douglas Vieira, Tiago Camilo, Carlos Honorato, Willian Lima, and the Olympic bronze medalists Chiaki Ishii, Luiz Onmura, Walter Carmona, Henrique Guimarães, Leandro Guilheiro, Flávio Canto, Ketleyn Quadros, Felipe Kitadai, Mayra Aguiar, Daniel Cargnin, Rafael Silva and Larissa Pimenta.
+Brazil also had world champion judokas, such as João Derly, who forced changes to the rules of world judo due to their dominance.